Rocky Mountain Spotted Fever

 - Sensitivity to light

-Symptoms of RMSF may resemble other conditions or medical problems.
-Consult a doctor for diagnosis.
+The symptoms of RMSF may resemble other conditions or medical problems.
+Always consult your child's physician for a diagnosis.

-Once a person has RMSF, he/she cannot be reinfected.
-Some general guidelines for preventing RMSF include:
+Once a child has RMSF, he or she cannot be reinfected.
+Some general guidelines for preventing RMSF include the following:

-- Since ticks cannot bite through clothing; dress your child and family in:
+- Ticks cannot bite through clothing; dress your child and family in: